NitrOP7674/FreeplayCheckpoint/README.md

 - `cpt_copy`\*:
   - In rewind mode: copy the current state to the clipboard
   - While playing: copy the last loaded checkpoint or quick checkpoint to the clipboard
+  - In a replay: copy the currently selected car & ball to the clipboard
 - `cpt_paste`\*: load a checkpoint from the clipboard as a quick checkpoint

 \* - The `cpt_copy` and `cpt_paste` commands can be entered in the F6 console of bakkesmod.